Manage report acceleration

 In both cases, the estimated verification time is provided.

 After you click Start to kick off the verification process you can follow its progress on the detail page for your summary under Summary Status.
 When the verification process completes, this is where you'll be notified whether it succeeded or failed.
 Either way you can click the verification status to see details about what happened.

 When verification fails, the Verification Failed dialog can tell you what went wrong:

-During the verification process, the Splunk platform skips hot buckets and buckets that are in the process of building.
+During the verification process, hot buckets and buckets that are in the process of building are skipped.

 When a summary fails verification you can review the root search string (or strings) to see if it can be fixed to provide correct results.
 Once the report is working, click Rebuild to rebuild the summary so it is entirely consistent.
 Or, if you're fine with the report as-is, just rebuild the report.
 And if you'd rather start over from scratch, delete the summary and start over with an entirely new report.

 Update, rebuild, and delete summaries